chinmay002/chinmay002.github.io/_tabs/about.md

 I have also gained valuable hands-on experience and expanded my knowledge in the field through my previous internships at INeuron.ai and Madras Research Foundation, where I worked on diverse data science projects, such as text summarization, sentiment analysis, and classification.
 I developed models using machine learning techniques, explored the exciting field of NLP, and deployed the code to cloud platforms.
 I am eager to learn new skills and technologies, and to collaborate with other data enthusiasts and experts.
 I am looking for Fall Co-op opportunities where I can apply my data science skills and knowledge to make a positive impact.

+Feel free to reach out at camaganu@syr.edu or www.linkedin.com/in/chinmay-maganur to discuss opportunities, collaborations, or shared interests.